kevin218/Eureka/docs/source/ecf.rst

 box
 '''
 The box size of pixels in (ny,nx) to calculate the background over.
-Should be of length `sigclip`.
+Should be the same length as `sigclip`.

 bkg_estimator
 '''''''''''''
 How to calculate and estimate the background over a given box size.
 Options include 'median', 'mean', and 'MMMBackground' (3 * median - 2 * mean).
 More information on `MMMBackground` routine can be found in the `photutils documentation <https://photutils.readthedocs.io/en/stable/api/photutils.background.MMMBackground.html?highlight=mmmbackground#photutils.background.MMMBackground>`__.
-Should be of length `sigclip`.
+Should be the same length as `sigclip`.

 filter_size
 '''''''''''
 The filter size of pixels in (ny,nx) to filter over.
 A filter size of 1 or (1, 1) means no filtering.
 For more information see the `photutils documentation <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`__.
-Should be of length `sigclip`.
+Should be the same length as `sigclip`.

 proftype
 ''''''''